BridgetteMag/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a script that prints hello, world
+Create a script that prints hello world.